RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/use-case-overview.md

 ### Business Requirements:

 There is a point in the process where, depending on a business decision, the processing path bifurcates.
-The decision making is right now subjective, as a human - in this case a CC Issuer agent- is responsible  to reach a conclusion based on his/her individual knowledge.
+The decision making is right now subjective, as a human - in this case a _CC Issuer_ agent- is responsible  to reach a conclusion based on his/her individual knowledge.

 Hence there is a decision set that changes the overall processing: the set that determines whether the dispute can be qualified for automated chargeback.

-In this use-case, going back and forth in the whole processing chain as shown in the picture, is costly for all the parties involved, plus the amount of the dispute can be less than the cost of processing the dispute, in addition to that the CC Issuer can offer automated chargeback to it's highly loyal customers.
+In this use-case, going back and forth in the whole processing chain as shown in the picture, is costly for all the parties involved, plus the amount of the dispute can be less than the cost of processing the dispute.
+Adding to that, the CC Issuer can offer automated chargeback to it's highly loyal customers.

 ![CC Dispute Processing Backoffice]({% image_path business-central-cc-dispute-processing-backoffice-processing.png %}){:width="600px"}

-So the bifurcation point gives Pecunia corp the ability to gain loyalty with strategic customers and avoid cost. this scenario is Automatic vs Standard Processing.
+So the bifurcation point gives Pecunia corp the ability to gain loyalty with strategic customers and avoid cost.
+This scenario is Automatic vs Standard Processing.
 The following diagram describes the scenario:

 ![CC Dispute Processing Automated Chargeback]({% image_path business-central-cc-dispute-processing-automated-chargeback.png %}){:width="600px"}